Share this guide:

 You probably have an idea about what a classic car looks like.
 The MK1 Mini Cooper's from the Italian Job, or a finely polished Ferrari GTO.
 What you might not know is that almost any car can be considered a classic for insurance purposes, eventually.

 Age isn't the only factor, and many modern classic cars exist, but it's generally accepted that a classic car will be more than 15 years old.
-Most insurers also stipulate that to be considered for classic car insurance you would need to keep the mileage on the car low.
+Most insurers also stipulate that to be considered for classic car insurance you would need to keep the annual mileage on the car low.
 A general scale would be between 2,000 and 5,000 miles per year.
 Because of this you'll have to use this car as a second vehicle, and it will be insured as such, rather than as your main car.

 So, if you have an older car, drive it rarely and treat it well you could be in for some savings with classic car insurance.
 It won't work as a replacement for a standard policy for a day to day car though.

-Classic car insurance is also great for those who plan to race their vintage motor at track days.
+Classic car cover is also great for those who plan to race their vintage motor at track days.
 Some insurers will cover you for these events so long as you let them know how often you intend to drive at them.

 Will it save me money?

 Almost always.
 A whole host of factors make this the case.
 Classic cars are usually not taken out to the supermarket or away on the family holiday, and so they generally see much less of the wear and tear you expect in most cars.

 Added to this, their owners are generally much more careful when driving them than they would be with their main car.
 That isn't to say that they are dangerous drivers in a hatchback, but the amount of thought going into driving a classic car means it is likely to be under much less stress!